relaystr/ndk/example/README.md

 final ndk_entities.Nip01Event myEvent = ndk_entities.Nip01Event(...);
 ```

-## tips how to keep the ndk obj global
+## tip: how to keep the ndk obj global

 If you have a relatively simple app you can initialize ndk in your main method and pass down ndk on the widget tree.\
 For more more complex applications we recommend using [riverpod](<[test](https://pub.dev/packages/riverpod)>) or simmilar packages/methods (get_it, singletons etc).